DragosTrandafir/JavaDentistsApplication/README.md

 # JavaDentistsApplication
 Handles a Java application and works with multiple types of files and databases, also offering a JavaFX interface.

-Requirements:
-Design and implement a Java solution for managing the appointments to a dentist.
-The program should allow CRUD operations for dentists, adding a new appointment, cancelling an appointment, creating different reports, etc.
+----Java solution for managing the appointments to a dentist.
+The program allows CRUD operations for dentists, adding a new appointment, cancelling an appointment, creating different reports, etc.

--	All entities should be identifiable (use a superclass/interface Identifiable) and unique.
+-	All entities are identifiable (use a superclass/interface Identifiable) and unique.
--	Provide a generic interface for the repository and an implementation for a generic memory repository which stores identifiable objects in a Map (HashMap, TreeMap), where the objects identifiers are the keys and the values are the actual objects (please see the UML diagram in the given image).
+-	There is provided a generic interface for the repository and an implementation for a generic memory repository which stores identifiable objects in a Map (HashMap, TreeMap), where the objects identifiers are the keys and the values are the actual objects.(see first UML diagram)
--	Filter your entities by various criteria (2 criteria for each entity).
-Use a generic AbstractFilter interface and implement this interface in various classes, according to the required filters.
-Define a generic FilteredRepositoy which can use any filtering strategy and then extend this for each of your entities (please see the UML diagram in the given image).
+-	Entities are filtered by various criteria.
+A generic AbstractFilter interface is used and this interface is implemented in various classes, according to the required filters.
+A generic FilteredRepositoy can use any filtering strategy and this is done for each of the entities.(see first uml diagram)

--	Add basic data validation and use the exception mechanism in Java for exceptional situations.
-Show messages in case of such situations.
--	The UI must allow CRUD operations for both entities.
+-	Repositories storing and retrieving data in different formats are used: text files, binary files (using the Java serialization mechanism), json files, xml files and also databases.
+The program works identically any repository corresponding to the type of file/database.
+The decision of which repositories are employed, as well as the location of the repository input files is made available via the program’s **settings.properties** file and the Java *Properties* class.
+Also, we can decide which repositories are taken from file/database and which for memory. (for example, if we have appointments:no and dentists:yes , it means that the type is used for dentists and appointments will be a MemoryRepository(normal repository).
+Of course, if we have no for both or if we have at type anything else than text, binary, json,xml, database, MemoryRepository will be used for both appointments and dentists).
+-	Tests using JUnit are provided (for all Dentist layers, except ui).
+- There are custom Validator classes to validate inputs.
+Validator objects are provided to my service(s).

+-